serverless/blog/posts/2017-10-10-serverless-conf-2017-nyc-recap.md

 Code quality is a problem.
 Okay...it's *the* problem.
 If you look at the OWASP top 10 most common vulnerabilities, they've barely changed since 2010.

 Dependencies are another factor.
-Whatever issues they have become your issue; dozens of dependencies mean dozens of possible threat points.
+Their weakness is your weakness; dozens of dependencies mean dozens of possible threat points.
 And don't think that low-level threats are nothing to worry about—people can get root access by exploiting the right combination of grade 3 threats.

 Still, we're doing pretty good overall here.
 Mark gives Serverless Fucntions security a **B+**.